 I am Deputy Head Pastoral and Boarding, DSL (Designated Safeguarding Lead) at Heathfield Girls School in Ascot.
 I have lived in Walton on the Hill all my life and value the community which the village provides for its residents, the May Pageant being the highlight of my year!
 I am a PE teacher with 16 years' experience working in numerous prestigious state, independent day and boarding schools.
 Over the last nine years I have specialised in pastoral care, becoming a DSL and well-being lead, and am passionate about the role of promoting the well-being and holistic development of students and staff enabling every member of a school's community to flourish.
 I hope that each Walton on the Hill pupil will build the confidence to embrace opportunity, develop a love of learning in and out of the classroom and above all feel supported and listened to as they embark on their journey to adulthood.

 I joined the governing body at Walton on the Hill Primary School as a parent governor in March 2019 and was Vice Chair for two years up until my appointment as Chair in July 2021.
+My term ended in March 2023 and I now continue to be involved as an Associate Member.
 I currently run my own architectural and interior design practice with diverse projects spanning across London and the Southeast of England.
 Prior to starting my own architectural firm, I worked for larger practices that specialised in university buildings and primary school expansion projects.
 In the past I regularly worked with teaching staff, head teachers, governing bodies, local authorities and students to improve school environments, both inside and outside.
 I work well in a team and I am very enthusiastic about being involved in the strategic decisions and monitoring roles of the governing body.
-I have two children that continue to happily thrive and grow at Walton on the Hill Primary!
+I have two children that happily attended Walton on the Hill Primary and have now moved onto pastures new.

 Meet Nicola Fannin - Co-opted Governor